Fix: Lottie Not Working — Animation Not Playing, File Not Loading, or React Component Blank

 Large animation causes jank — complex Lottie files can have hundreds of layers.
 Use the canvas renderer instead of SVG for better performance: renderer: 'canvas' in lottie-web.
 Reduce the animation’s dimensions and complexity in After Effects.
 Consider .lottie format which is compressed.

-For related animation issues, see Fix: GSAP Not Working and Fix: Framer Motion Not Working.
+For related animation issues, see Fix: GSAP Not Working, Fix: Framer Motion Not Working, Fix: React Three Fiber Not Working, and Fix: Webpack Bundle Too Large.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.